ninjapiratica/lti-13-platform/NP.Lti13Platform/README.md

 ## IDataService

-There is no default IDataService implementation to allow for each project to store the data how they see fit.
+There is no default IDataService implementation to allow each project to store the data how they see fit.

 The IDataService interface is a combination of all data services required for all the specs of the LTI 1.3 platform.
-Each service can be individually overrideen instead of implementing the entire data service in a single service.
+Each service can be individually overridden instead of implementing the entire data service in a single service.

 ```diff
 builder.Services